gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 ]
 ```

-Declare which types of the remote GraphQL API will be treated as Gatsby nodes
-and provide the necessary configuration for node sourcing and schema customization.
+Declare which types of the remote GraphQL API you will treat as Gatsby nodes and provide the necessary configuration for node sourcing and schema customization.

 Settings explained: